vekonyat/ATC_MiThermometer/README.md

  * Characteristic UUID 0x1F1F - Notify, frame id 0x33 (configuring or making a request): temperature x0.01C, humidity x0.01%, battery charge level 0..100%, battery voltage in mV, GPIO-pin flags and triggers.

 ### Temperature or humidity trigger on GPIO PA5 (label on the "reset" pin)

+Xiaomi LYWSD03MMC has a PCB soldering test point.
+Available without disassembling the case and [marked "Reset"](https://github.com/pvvx/ATC_MiThermometer/tree/master/BoardPinout).
+Use as a trigger output with adjustable temperature and / or humidity hysteresis.
+Hysteresis and thresholds are set in TelinkMiFlasher.html.
+The output status is displayed in the advertising package.

 ![trg_menu](https://github.com/pvvx/ATC_MiThermometer/blob/master/img/trg_menu.gif)

 ![trg_grf](https://github.com/pvvx/ATC_MiThermometer/blob/master/img/trg_grf.gif)